kwaldenphd/pandas-machine-learning-intro/README.md

 - Uses an isin statement to filter rows in the DataFrame
 - Selects specific rows and columns
 - Removes duplicate rows
-- Removes rows with missing values
-- Fills missing values using .fillna, ffill, or bfill

 Q5: Using the titanic dataset (or another dataset), write code that calculates at least 3 unique summary statistics (.agg() counts as one).
 Include code + comments for each.